Stuycs-K/project03-final-9-vetoa-winerc/DEVLOG.md

 At home: Finished chat server and tons of bugfixes in hangman_server, including client_status.
 30min.

 ### 2024-01-12
+In class: Bugfixes for changing username size and client_guess (not done).
+40min.\
 At home: Merged charlie onto main and fixed all merge conflicts.
+20min.

 ## Charlie